lucabol/StreamLine/Readme.md

 If one of the lines is larger than the buffer, an exception is thrown.
 Such is life in no-allocation land.

+I have no optimized the code or tested it beyond the testcases.

 ## Example
 Read Ascii lines with: